à la carte

 - Hub (front of rear) rebuild parts, bearings and bearing retainer cage, 300-grade. ($8, each).

 - Hub (front or rear) rebuild parts, Enduro ABEC-3 sealed cartridge bearing. ($20, each).

 - Nipples, alloy or brass, 12, 13, 14, or 15 gauge.
 25 cents per nipple.

 - Spoke replacement, includes a single stainless steel spoke and brass nipple. $65 (additional spokes, same wheel, $10).

-- Tubeless tire set-up, includes Stan’s sealant and nitrogen gas. $60 per tire (does not include tape/stems).
+- Tubeless tire set-up, includes Stan’s sealant. $60 per tire (does not include tape/stems).

 - Wheel truing with wheel on bike (per wheel). $20

 - Wheel truing with wheel taken off bike; includes later and radial truing, dish, and spoke-tension adjustment (per wheel). $40